 Milwaukee is also pairing this attachment with their Easy Load Trimmer Head to make those $%#@! line changes easier and less time-consuming.

 - 2-speed controls: 0 – 4900 RPM or 0 – 6200 RPM

-- 73.6″ length
+- 73.6-inch length

 - 12.3 pounds

-- 2825-21ST Kit: $329 with 8.0 Ah battery, Rapid Charger, powerhead, and attachment
+- 2825-21ST Kit: $299.00 with 8.0 Ah battery, Rapid Charger, power head, and attachment

-- 2825-20ST Combo: $229 with attachment and power head
+- 2825-20ST Combo: $229.00 with attachment and power head (no battery or charger)

-- 49-16-2717: $109 attachment only
+- $109 attachment only

-Milwaukee Quik-Lok Pole Saw
+Milwaukee Quik-Lok Pole Saw 49-16-2720

 It’s amazing how many people came out of the woodwork when they found out I now have a battery-powered pole saw.
 It seems my entire family saved 5 years’ worth of tree trimming for this moment.

 That said, I’m making the rounds trimming back oaks and Bradford pears mainly.
 It’s definitely effective, especially if you keep your chain sharp.
-The shaft and extension have some flex to them, so you can’t rely on adding the same kind of weight you do with a chainsaw.

 Don’t overlook the bottom hook – it’s fantastic for grabbing cut branches that catch in the canopy of our oak trees.
-With all of the yellow pollen finally giving way to brilliant green leaves, it’s a shame to have a few dead pieces browning the look.
+With all the yellow pollen finally giving way to brilliant green leaves, it’s a shame to have a few dead pieces browning the look.

-- 10″ Oregon bar and chain: 0.43″ gauge, 3/8″ low profile pitch
+- 10-inch Oregon bar and chain: 0.43 gauge, 3/8-inch low profile pitch

 - 0 – 4600 RPM

-- 80″ reach with the extension
+- 80-inch reach with the extension

 - 12.7 pounds